karthikurao/Portfolio/README.md

-# Karthik U Rao - Personal Portfolio Website
+# Karthik Rao - Personal Portfolio Website

 Welcome to the repository for my personal portfolio website!
 This project showcases my skills as a Full-stack Developer with a passion for AI, featuring a dynamic and interactive user experience.